DanielLin97/daniellin97.github.io/_pages/about.md

   - /about.html
 ---

 This is Hongzhan Lin (林鸿展 in Chinese), a PhD candidate at NLP group of Hong Kong Baptist University (HKBU), advised by [Prof. Jing Ma](https://majingcuhk.github.io/).
 I also visited NExT++ research centre of National University of Singapore (NUS), working under the guidance of [Prof. Tat-Seng Chua](https://www.chuatatseng.com/) from 2024 to 2025.
 Before, I obtained both of my Bachelor and Master degree from PRIS lab of Beijing University of Posts and Telecommunications (BUPT) in 2019 and 2022 respectively, advised by [Prof. Guang Chen](https://x.com/fly51fly).
 Early on I was working as a research intern in Tencent (with AI Lab).

+My research interests lie in Natural Language Processing, Multimodal Reasoning, and Social Computing, etc. I am open for possible collaborations.
+For those who are interested in working with me, please feel free to email me.
+Remote collaboration is also welcome!

 📚Academic Appointments